-Purpose: Gastric cancer surgery is popular operation in East Asia like Korea and Japan.
-Recently, population of elderly has been significantly increased.
-As results, surgery for gastric cancer surgery for elderly will be also increased.
-We evaluated the effect of old age on gastric cancer surgery, and analyzed the operative risk factors for elderly patients.
+Purpose: Gastric cancer surgery is a common operation in East Asia, such as Korea and Japan, and there has been a significant increase in the need for this procedure due to the aging population.
+As a result, surgery for the treatment of gastric cancer for elderly patients is expected to increase.
+This study examined the effect of old age on gastric cancer surgery, and analyzed the operative risk factors for elderly patients.

-Method & methods: From November 2008 to August 2010, 590 patients who were underwent curative resection for gastric cancers were enrolled.
-Patients who underwent palliative surgery or emergency operations were excluded, and we analyzed the correlation between surgical outcomes and age retrospectively.
-We defined that elderly was patients with over 65 year old.
+Materials and Methods: From November 2008 to August 2010, 590 patients, who underwent a curative resection for gastric cancers, were enrolled.
+Patients who underwent palliative or emergency surgery were excluded.
+A retrospective analysis of the correlation between surgical outcomes and age was performed.
+The elderly were defined as patients who were over the age of 65 years.

-Conclusions: Patients’ age was most important factor for predicting surgical complications.
-Surgeon should pay an attention to perform gastric cancer surgery for elderly.
-In particularly, total gastrectomy has to be performed carefully for elderly who have comorbidity.
+Conclusions: The patients’ age is the most important factor for predicting surgical complications.
+Surgeons should pay an attention to the performance of gastric cancer surgery on elderly patients.
+In particular, it must be performed carefully for elderly patients with a comorbidity.

 Items in DSpace are protected by copyright, with all rights reserved, unless otherwise indicated.